quickgrid/paper-implementations/pytorch/gaugan/README.md

 - ~~Discriminator backward fails due to nan.~~
 - Check if architecture properly matches code.
 - Pass device type through function.
+- Modify to try to generate and match mask also as loss.

 ## References